 Lease Accounting Rules, Small Business Financing and the Cloud

-There is a possible change about to occur in lease accounting rules that may have broader implications than expected.
+There are changes in lease accounting rules that may have broader implications than expected.
 Lease accounting, or accounting in general, isn’t exactly an exciting topic and generally doesn’t come up in conversation.
-But the proposed changes to how business equipment and other leases are accounted for and reported could become additional fuel for cloud adoption by businesses – small business looking for financing, in particular (= lots).
+But the changes to how business equipment and other leases are accounted for and reported could become additional fuel for cloud adoption by businesses – small business looking for financing, in particular (= lots).

 First, what does accounting for leases have to do with small business financing?
 Quite a bit, actually.
 The balance sheet is one of the things a lender will look at when considering a small business for a loan, and if lease obligations and leased assets are on the balance sheet, they’re going to want to talk about them.
 They’ll also possibly look at asset turnover – trying to understand exactly how much in assets it takes for the business to make “x” amount of money.
 Banks and other lenders like to know they’re loaning money to a business that is going to pay it back, and in a reasonable amount of time.
 They will limit their risk potential as much as possible, and they do it by looking through the financials and related information.